rohit--jain/rohit--jain/README.md

      ✅ Effective at working in interdisciplinary teams and supporting technical proposals and customer communication.

-     ✅ Proficient background in software designing, system architecture, with expertise in multithreading/coroutines, Boost ASIO, and low-level communication protocols.
+     ✅ Proficient background in software designing, system architecture, SDLC and currently working with C++ 20 in multithreading/coroutines, Boost ASIO, and low-level transport layer communication protocols.

-     ✅ Successfully developed a custom transport-layer communication protocol as part of a Master's thesis, using C++, flow control algorithms with multithreading and machine learning in Python.

      ✅ Proactive, independent way of working and openness to new technologies and methods.